Online Journal of Issues in Nursing

 Discover updates from across the ANA Enterprise, and the latest examples of nurses leading the way to improve health care for all.

-The American Nurses Credentialing Center (ANCC) announced today that Christiana Care Health System in Wilmington, DE, is the recipient of the 2018 ANCC Magnet Prize®, sponsored by Cerner, a global leader in healthcare technology.
+The American Nurses Credentialing Center (ANCC) announced today that Nottingham Children’s Hospital (NCH), part of Nottingham University Hospitals NHS Trust in Nottingham, England, is the recipient of the 2021 ANCC Pathway Award®, sponsored by Cerner Corporation.

 The American Nurses Foundation is a separate charitable organization under Section 501(c)(3) of the Internal Revenue Code.
 The Foundation does not engage in political campaign activities or communications.